 - Use mental triggers to amplify your sales

 About The Author: Jeff Walker is an online marketing expert.
-He defines himself as the “the creator of the Product Launch Formula”, a system that helps digital creators effectively market and sell their products.
+He defines himself as “the creator of the Product Launch Formula”, a system that helps digital creators effectively market and sell their products.

 Introduction: Don’t Hope, Plan